Docugami — IDP Software Vendor

 Real estate and construction

-The MCP Server announcement identifies real estate and construction as target verticals alongside insurance and legal - industries defined by high-volume, format-varied long-form documents.
+The MCP Server announcement identifies real estate and construction as target verticals alongside insurance and legal, industries defined by high-volume, format-varied long-form documents.
 Pixydocs, which uses neural networks for construction and property management document workflows, targets overlapping document types in these sectors.
 Specific automation scenarios for real estate and construction are not detailed in available Docugami sources.

 Technical specifications